upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 | **SRS-03** | Gesture→device response latency < 500 ms        | Measure total command latency using stopwatch and buzzer feedback  |
 | **SRS-06** | Appliance ESP32 controls all four output devices | Send commands and confirm each device reacts correctly             |
 | **SRS-05** | LCD updates device/command info within 1 second  | Measure UI update time using timestamped logs or slow-motion video |

+### Summary

+This week we completed key subsystems: the flex sensor circuit, IR driver, ATmega↔ESP32 UART link, and ESP32-to-ESP32 WiFi communication.
+All sensing and communication components now work reliably on their own.

+Next week we will begin full integration—combining gesture + flex data, implementing real PAIR flow, assembling the wristband hardware, and enabling appliance-side device control.
+We will also start validating core HRS/SRS items such as IMU stability, gesture-to-device latency, and multi-device response.
+These steps will move the project toward the first full end-to-end demo.

+---

 ## MVP Demo